-^{172.} FED.
-R. EVID.
+^{172.} Fed.
+R. Evid.
 407.

 repugnance" but can be reframed under a public policy rationale that makes its interference with the truth-seeking function more understandable to a court.
 Excuse provides a framework for courts to reconcile a compassion for the witness-spouse with the knowledge that the witness-spouse's testimony would be better for the truth-seeking function.
-And modern ideals surrounding individualism and autonomy demonstrate that accommodating a witness-spouse's choice to not betray their spouse will likely be prioritized by today's society, thus providing public policy reasons for the privilege's retention.
+The function ideals surrounding individualism and autonomy demonstrate that accommodating a witness-spouse's choice to not betray their spouse will likely be prioritized by today's society, thus providing public policy reasons for the privilege's retention.